openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

  3. Check that the own and the extracted algorithm ID match

- 4. Parse the `eccSecretKey` and `mlkemDecapsKey` from the algorithm specific data of the own secret key encoded in the format specified in
+ 4. Parse the `eccPrivateKey` and `mlkemDecapsKey` from the algorithm specific data of the own secret key encoded in the format specified in
     {{mlkem-ecc-key}}